 If your loved one suddenly looks unkempt it could be a sign they are using.
 Perhaps they don’t wash their clothes or wash and brush their hair.
 Perhaps they never seem to bathe or wash.

 If a person keeps missing work or school or they’re not performing it could be a warning sign that they are taking opioids.

 The cycle of addiction means the addicted person will go through ups and downs.
 With a heroin addiction a person will feel normal for some time, but later go through sickness, restlessness, distractedness, and sweating.

-Some obvious signs of heroin use include:
+Some obvious signs of excessive use in a heroin addict include:

 - Memory and attention problems

 - Short attention span to people around them

 - Coordination problems

 - Scars on arms, fingers, legs, toes

 - Disturbed sleep